 Sometimes pictures need a little sprinkling of magic.
 When the parent or baby handler are in the shot, they can be edited out of your finished picture in most cases, no problem.
-Removing the baby handler is included free of charge when you buy your photos.
-Should you want additional Photoshop work, an extra fee will apply as it is very time consuming.
+Removing the baby handler and minor photoshop work is included free of charge when you buy your photos.
+Should you want advanced photoshop work, an extra fee may apply as it is very time consuming.
 This is charged at £25 per hour and a quote can be provided on request.

 Please read the Terms and Conditions before booking.

 Full Terms and Conditions are available at the link below: